 "All we have ever needed was a lineup and Sam Karr delivers that consistently.
 Any bluegrass fan can look at our lineups and understand it can hold its own with festivals anywhere in the country," Greene said.
-"Based on the enthusiasm we've heard following our first festival in 2016, we knew this festival was going to grow at a rapid pace."
+"Based on the enthusiasm we heard from our very first festival in 2016, we knew this festival was going to grow at a rapid pace."

-Greene and Karr work with the Pike County Fair Board, the Pike County Chamber of Commerce and the Pike County Convention and Visitors Bureau on the event's organization.
+Greene and Karr work with the Pike County Fair Board and the Pike County Chamber of Commerce on the event's organization.

 "A supportive community is an absolute must and I could not be more impressed with the people of Pike County.
 Rick told me these are great people and he was right on the money," Karr said.
 "I always felt like people love an underdog story and we've got one because I've got pictures from the barn to prove it.
 But I'm very proud of our history and Rick and I are looking forward to continuing our story in southern Ohio."